-In a letter to his friend Lazarus Spengler (in 1530 AD), Martin Luther wrote: "Grace and peace in Christ: Honorable, favorable, dear Sir and Friend!
+Martin Luther was a theologian who lived in the 1500's.
+In a letter to his friend Lazarus Spengler (1530 AD), Luther wrote: "Grace and peace in Christ: Honorable, favorable, dear Sir and Friend!
 Because you deeply desire to know whether my [personal] seal has [hit the mark/appears correctly], in good humour/amiability, I present to you my first thoughts which I want held fast to my seal as a symbol of my theological teachings:"

-(Pictured here is the flyer printed circa 1617 in celebration of the Centennial Anniversary of the Reformation.)
+(Pictured here is a flyer printed circa 1617 in celebration of the Centennial Anniversary of the Reformation.)

 "The first (thing) should be a cross: black in the heart, so that I myself would be reminded that faith in the Crucified One makes us happy.
 For when someone believes from the heart, so will that person be justified.
 [Romans 10:10].
 Although it is a black cross, which mortifies and which should also cause pain, yet it doesn't make the red heart black.
 It does not spoil nature, that is to say, it does not kill but keeps (the heart) alive.
 For the just shall live by faith, yet by faith in the Crucified One [Jesus].
 [Romans 1:17].